Home Care Tips for Fantastic Feet

 To avoid developing ingrown toenails, trim your nails straight across.
 Be careful to not trim them too short or cut into the sides of the nail, as this can increase your risk of infection.
 Smooth rough nail edges with an emery board or nail file.
 Doing this every few weeks will keep your nails well maintained.

 Applying foot lotion should be a regular part of your skin care routine.
 Gently massaging your feet with a nourishing cream helps keep them soft and safe from cracking.
 An added bonus is that it feels amazing!
-Just remember to remove excess moisture from between your toes to avoid a fungal infection.
+Just remember to remove excess moisture from between your toes to avoid a fungal infection and cracked heels.

 Check your feet daily